 MySQL search object

-To find MySQL objects like tables, views, columns, etc. in a MySQL database, use the Object search feature:
+To find MySQL and MariaDB objects like tables, views, columns, etc. in a MySQL database, use the Object search feature:

 To initialize MySQL object search feature, in Server Explorer pane, select MySQL database and, then from the ApexSQL Search for MySQL main menu, choose the Object search command: